xn-projects/it-school-analytics/notebooks/02_3_spend_descriptive_stats.md

 ### 2.1 Overview of Categorical Attributes

+Categorical profiling of `Source`, `Campaign`, `AdGroup`, and `Ad` uncovers structural dominance and naming diversity in campaign metadata.

 ![spend_stats_cat.png](figures/spend_stats_cat.png)

-> - Categorical profiling covered four key fields: `Source`, `Campaign`, `AdGroup`, and `Ad`.
-> - Missing values were previously replaced with `"Unknown"`, ensuring full completeness.
-> - The dataset captures multiple **marketing dimensions** — from platform to creative level — allowing flexible aggregation in future analytics.
+> **Highlights:**
+> - **Facebook Ads** leads overwhelmingly with **56.6%** of all records, confirming its central role in spend activity.
+> - Campaign and Ad naming conventions are inconsistent — many “Unknown” entries indicate missing metadata.
+> - **AdGroup** categories such as “wide” appear frequently, suggesting a mix of broad and targeted segmentation.
+> - The distribution imbalance hints at potential optimization opportunities in underused channels.

 ---